 - Alt text

 Tip: Add keywords in a clear, natural way that makes sense to humans.
 "Keyword stuffing" is off-putting to visitors and may count against you in search engine results.
-See our best practices for more help.
+See Keyword best practices for more help.

 These areas don't affect search engine ranking, but do help in other ways: